 In 2008, Amanda Lindhout travelled to Somalia — a country often called “the most dangerous place on earth”.
 Abducted by a group of masked men along a dusty road, Amanda was held hostage for 460 days, and survived on her strategy, fortitude, and hope in the face of unimaginable adversity.
 Her unique experiences lend to important issues such as women’s rights, forgiveness, resilience, politics, and counter-terrorism.
 Her tale of survival builds suspense and momentum, revealing life-changing insights with actionable takeaways on how to re-frame pain into power.

-A bestselling author, Amanda’s multiple-award-winning memoir of her experience in Somalia, A House in the Sky, has been on The Globe and Mail’s “Top Ten Bestsellers” list for a record breaking three and a half years.
-Optioned for a film by Hollywood production company Annapurna Pictures (Zero Dark Thirty, Her, American Hustle, Joy, Foxcatcher) with Oscar-nominated actress Rooney Mara playing the role of Amanda, the movie’s release is expected in 2018.
+A bestselling author, Amanda’s multiple-award-winning memoir of her experience in Somalia, A House in the Sky, has been on The Globe and Mail’s “Top Ten Bestsellers” list for a record-breaking three and a half years.
+The book is now being made into a film by Hollywood production company Annapurna Pictures (Zero Dark Thirty, Her, American Hustle, Joy, Foxcatcher) with Oscar-nominated actress Rooney Mara playing the role of Amanda.
+The movie’s release is expected in 2018.

 An internationally renowned speaker, Amanda has shared stages with such luminaries as Bill Clinton and Richard Branson.
 She has visited over 90 countries to share her story, captivating audiences as large as 25,000 people.

 She has been featured in Vogue, New York Times magazine, Dateline, The Today Show, Morning Joe and Anderson Cooper among other renowned media.